-Simply put, ketamine works by shutting down overactive neurons while improving the healthy function of the existing neurons.
-In addition, ketamine improves neural connectivity in the brain that enhances daily, healthy brain function.
-Ketamine helps a patient restore executive control of their thoughts and emotions.
+In simple terms, ketamine works by suppressing overactive neurons while promoting the healthy functioning of existing neurons.
+Furthermore, ketamine enhances neural connectivity in the brain, which in turn supports daily, healthy brain function.
+It enables patients to regain executive control over their thoughts and emotions.

 Infusion Day & Inner Healing

-Once the infusion is complete, the dissociative effects rapidly dissipate and are often mostly gone within 20-30 minutes.
-There are no delayed “flashbacks.’
-For mental health disorders, patients generally leave our clinic within 30 minutes following the infusion, and for chronic pain disorders, patients leave around two hours.
-Patients usually leave the clinic feeling much like themselves, aside from mild fatigue.
+Once the infusion is complete, the dissociative effects dissipate quickly and are usually fully resolved within 20-30 minutes.
+There are no delayed occurrences of “flashbacks”.
+Regarding mental health disorders, patients typically leave our clinic within 30 minutes after the infusion, while patients with chronic pain disorders usually depart after approximately two hours.
+In general, patients leave the clinic feeling much like themselves, except for mild fatigue.